mithun2k2/Final-Capstone/README.md

 ### Description

-The Task Manager Project is a program written in the Python language that was created to fulfill the level 1 task requirements for the Hyperion Development Software Engineering Bootcamp that I am enrolled in.
+The Task Manager Project is a program written in the Python language that was created to fulfill the task requirements for the Hyperion Development Software Engineering Bootcamp that I am enrolled in.
 The program was designed to assist a small business in managing tasks assigned to each member of a team.
 This includes creating, storing, displaying and editing tasks and related information to and from text files.

 ### Functionality